Audi TTS Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Audi TTS are $1,080 a year for full coverage insurance.
-Comprehensive costs around $228, collision insurance costs $314, and liability is $402.
-A policy with just liability insurance costs around $446 a year, and coverage for high-risk drivers costs around $2,316.
-Teen drivers pay the highest rates at up to $4,108 a year.
+U.S. average insurance rates for an Audi TTS are $1,080 a year for full coverage.
+Comprehensive insurance costs on average $228 each year, collision costs $314, and liability costs around $402.
+A policy with just liability insurance costs as low as $446 a year, with coverage for high-risk drivers costing $2,316 or more.
+16-year-old drivers pay the highest rates at $4,108 a year or more.

 Average premium for full coverage: $1,080

-Rates are based on $500 policy deductibles, liability limits of 30/60, and includes UM/UIM and medical coverage.
-Estimates are averaged for all 50 states and for different TTS trim levels.
+Prices include $500 physical damage deductibles, 30/60 bodily injury liability limits, and includes uninsured motorist and medical coverage.
+Estimates are averaged for all states and TTS models.

 Price Range from Low to High

-For a driver in their 40's, Audi TTS insurance prices range from as low as $446 for a discount liability-only rate to a much higher rate of $2,316 for a driver that may need high-risk insurance.
+Using a 40-year-old driver as an example, Audi TTS insurance prices go from as low as $446 for the bare minimum liability coverage to a high rate of $2,316 for a driver who requires high-risk insurance.

 Geographic Price Range

-The ranges above illustrate why anyone shopping for car insurance should compare rates quotes for a specific zip code and risk profile, instead of making a decision based on price averages.
+The ranges above show why all drivers should compare prices based on a specific location and risk profile, instead of using rate averages.

 Use the form below to get customized rates for your location.